Bodily injury liability insurance: what is it and what does it cover?

 What is bodily injury liability

-A bodily injury liability insurance definition is that it covers the costs when you have an accident that results in injuries to the other driver, their passengers or pedestrians.
+A bodily injury liability insurance definition is that it covers the costs when you have an at-fault accident that results in injuries to the other driver, their passengers or pedestrians.
 The costs covered include:

 - Medical expenses from ambulance costs and hospitalization to equipment such as a walker or crutches.